Who We Are

 Andy was born and raised in Mesa, Arizona.
 He did his undergraduate work in mathematics at Arizona State University.
 Andy continued at Arizona State when in 2010 he completed his Ph.D. in mathematics.
 Given his strong interest in voting theory, Andy did his dissertation on the concepts of monotonicity and gaming in both ordinal- and cardinal-class voting systems.
 Andy continues to live near his roots in Mesa, Arizona.
 He is also the founder of Shoptivate.com, a software company that sells search solutions for e-commerce sites.

 New York, NY

-Eric is a New York City-based playwright and producer who has been active in the voting reform movement since 2005.
+Eric is a New York City-based writer and producer who has been active in the voting reform movement since 2005.
 He joined the Center for Election Science as Parliamentarian in 2012.

 See Eric’s articles on Big Think:

 - “The New York City Mayoral Race: A Voting System Built for Warfare“

 - “Why the Republicans Lost: A Failed Voting System in the Primaries Selects Less-Popular Candidates“